 When I read other bloggers describing Egypt’s traffic, I found it similar to India’s. .
 But road trips are an opportunity to see the real country beyond the tourist spot.
 So we wanted to travel either by public bus or a private car.

-To save money, you can even take buses or shared taxis from Luxor to Edfu.
+You can even take buses or shared taxis from Luxor to Edfu to save money.
 From there, catch another bus to Kom Ombo + the last bus to Aswan from Kom Ombo.
 If you decide to skip these two places, there are buses between Luxor and Aswan.

 Edfu-Temple of Horus